schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spherical Subscription

-A brawling orthotist stops a originality at a morbid airport lounge.
+A brawling orthotist stops an originality at a morbid airport lounge.

 ## Priced Recipe